Animal Reproductive Structures and Functions

 • If a fertilized egg does not implant into the endometrial lining of the uterine wall, then the corpus luteum degenerates and the levels of estrogen and progesterone decrease.
 The decrease in progesterone releases the suppression on FSH; the anterior pituitary then releases FSH which starts the cycle again.

 • If a fertilized egg does implant in the endometrial lining of the uterine wall, then embryo produces a hormone called human chorionic gonadotropin (hCG). hCG causes the corpus luteum to remain instead of degrading, which in turn causes the ovary to continue producing high levels of progesterone.
-The progesterone prevents initiation of another ovarian cycle during the pregnancy.
+Progesterone prevents initiation of another ovarian cycle during the pregnancy.
 (The placenta takes over this process later in pregnancy.)
 Because hCG is unique to pregnancy, it is the hormone detected by pregnancy tests.

 The figure below visually compares the ovarian and uterine cycles as well as the hormone levels controlling these cycles.